Acheikh Ibn-Oumar: Chadian civil war (1965-1979)

+Acheikh ibn Ouma is the leader of the African student movement in France, then joined the Chadian National Liberation Front FROLINAT (Chad National Liberation Front; in French : "FRont de LIbération NATionale du Tchad), an armed group founded in 1966 to fight against the southern regime, under Dr. Abba Siddick, then under Goukouni Weddeye.

+In 1979, at the end of the first civil war and after the FROLINAT had split into several factions, he broke with the central faction that remained loyal to Goukouni, the Popular Armed Forces (FAP), and joined Acyl Ahmat Akhbach's faction, named the Revolutionary Democratic Council (CDR).
+After the latter's death at the end of 1982, he took over leadership of the CDR.

+Chadian civil war (1980-1987)

+In the 1980s he led the Democratic Revolutionary Council (in French CDR: Conseil Démocratique Révolutionnaire), a military-political group opposing the government of President Hissène Habré.

 He held several cabinet positions within the GUNT (Chad National Union Government; in French, "Gouvernement d'Union Nationale du Tchad"), led by Goukouni Weddeye (or Oueddei).

 In November 1984, Acheikh Ibn-Oumar was arrested in Tripoli and then transferred to Tibesti where he remained in detention until December 1985, because of serious divergences with both late Colonel Gaddafi and Goukouni.

 After a short-lived reconciliation with Goukouni, in 1986, Acheikh Ibn-Oumar and the CDR withdrew support for Goukouni Oueddei, leaving Goukouni isolated.
 Libya switched support from Goukouni to Ibn-Oumar, backing Ibn-Oumar's forces as they took Ennedi in northern Chad, and sending aircraft and tanks to help Ibn-Oumar defend against a counter-attack by Toubou forces loyal to Goukouni.

 In mid-November 1986, supported by Libya, Ibn-Oumar became president of a newly constituted GUNT, consisting of seven of the original eleven factions.
 In 1987 Ibn-Oumar's militia was driven into Darfur by French and Chadian forces, fighting the Fur people there.

+In defeat Acheikh Ibn Oumar distributed 1,500 automatic weapons to his Arab allies in Chad and "across the international boundary in Darfur."

+Under president Deby (1987-2005)

 In March 1988 Goukouni reestablished control of GUNT, and in June 1988 Oumar was arrested in Tripoli.
 After negotiations in Iraq, Ibn-Oumar returned to Chad in November 1988, this time heading forces supporting President Habré.
 Habré made Ibn-Oumar Minister of Foreign Affairs in 1989.
 As Minister of Foreign Affairs, Ibn-Oumar was the Chadian representative in Algiers for the 31 May 1989 effort at peaceful resolution of the dispute with Libya over the Aozou Strip.